KinectToVR/k2vr-docs/src/pages/en/buying-kinect.md

 ## Where do I get the adapter?
 **Get it on eBay, please.**
-After doing years of suport on the K2VR Comunity Discord, we found that **every user who got shipped a dead adapter, had purchased it through Amazon.** I know that some people may be reticent to use eBay because of past experiences.
+After doing years of suport on the K2VR Community Discord, we found that **every user who got shipped a dead adapter, had purchased it through Amazon.** I know that some people may be reticent to use eBay because of past experiences.
 But **we've had only good feedback from people using eBay on our Discord.**

 Depending on where you live, the link for eBay will change, but just **open the homepage and search "kinect 360 adapter"** and pick the first or second listing.
 Whichever has cheaper shipping, or if you wanna get it faster, buy it from a seller in your country.